pbissonho/fast.cli/README.md

 ### Using a plugin

-Fisrt instal the plugin.
+First instal the plugin.
 You can install directly from a repository.

 When adding a plugin an executable is created with the name of the plugin, so after installing it it is possible to use it by the plugin's own name.